If you haven’t aren’t using a wet pallet you’re missing out.

 So if you’re not already using one, I honestly recommend you give them a go.
 You’ll soon make up the cost in the savings made on expensive Army Painter, Vallejo and Citadel paints.

 I use and recommend the Frisk wet pallet which does everything you could ask at a reasonable price but the Army Painter version while costing more has 50 sheets of the membrane paper supplied with it verses 3 sheets supplied with the Frisk product.
 Given that Frisk charge approx. £3/3 sheets the Army Painter product can work out cheaper in the long term.

-Finally, is the Martin Universal wet pallet which whilst the most expensive of these three (in the UK at least) has a number of benefits.
+Finally, there’s the Martin Universal wet pallet which whilst being the most expensive of these three (in the UK at least) has a number of benefits.

-It has a clasp to keep the lid on tight, providing perhaps the wet paint times.
-It also has a plastic tray with paint wells in so you can mix paint to the desired colour there before transferring it to the paper and finally, it’s also the smallest of the three so taking up less space on the workbench.
+I’m still testing it but so far standout features include are a clasp to keep the lid on tight, providing perhaps the longest wet paint times and a plastic tray with paint wells in so you can mix paint to the desired colour there before transferring it to the paper and finally, it’s also the smallest of the three so taking up less space on the workbench.